 Today, many mission critical applications still run on legacy systems.
 An example is the IBM Power Systems, which debuted in the 1980s as the very popular AS/400 midrange server.
-Thirty-five years later, the Power Systems are still in use as high-performance work horses in industries such as healthcare, finance, retail, manufacturing, transportation, and warehouse management, among others.
+Thirty-five years later, the Power Systems are still in use as high-performance work horses in most industries.

-Why migrate IBM Power Systems apps to the cloud?
+Why use IBM Power Systems in the cloud?

 IBM and cloud expertise

-Even if you don’t plan to migrate your core IBM Power Systems applications to the cloud, you can still take advantage of it to extend your infrastructure to support new applications or use cases.
+Even if you don’t plan to migrate your core IBM Power Systems applications to the cloud, you can still use it to extend your infrastructure to support new workloads.
 The existing on-premise Power Systems environment can be connected to new cloud resources via IBM’s Cloud Direct network services or a third-party network service such as TierPoint’s Cloud Connect Express.

 Providers can help get your IBM Power Systems to the cloud